Pixboost/website-hugo-theme/site/content/blog/5x-free-image-cdn/index.md

 It's 2022, and we are back with some amazing news!

-We made two big changes to our pricing:
+We made two big changes to our Image CDN offering:

 * 🎉 Made our Free plan 5 times bigger 🎉
 * 😎 Added a brand new one packed with awesome features 😎